-Moreover, the SAR must inform the State Agency for National Security (SANS – Държавна агенция “Национална сигурност) of the registration of every asylum application.
+Under the law, the SAR must inform the State Agency for National Security (SANS – Държавна агенция “Национална сигурност“) of the registration of every asylum application.
 The SANS then conducts security assessments based on interviews with applicants, which are often held as soon as they are arrested by police, border and immigration officers.
 In practice, the SAR follows these assessments without conducting further investigations and rejects applications accordingly, even when the information is classified.
 The national courts notoriously refuse to check or verify the facts raised by the SANS as security concerns in individual cases.
-As a result, the European Court on Human Rights (ECtHR) ruled that Bulgaria has been regularly violating the right to an effective remedy.
-Recently the Administrative Court of Sofia City has ordered the SAR to assess and verify the facts and the security concerns based on which the applications were rejected in several cases.
+As a result, in the past the European Court on Human Rights (ECtHR) repeatedly ruled that Bulgaria has been regularly violating the right to an effective remedy.

 Article 58(4) LAR.